London Pass

 Take a cruise on the Thames

 The same goes for the Thames cruise: you have several options, from the cheapest to the most premium.
-Best of all?
+The best of all?
 On the non-stop cruise you can hop on and off as many times as you want to move around the city at your leisure.
-Read more here: Thames River Cruises in London.
+Read more here: 7 Best Thames River Cruises in London.

-To visit the surrounding area, take a closed tour
+To visit the surroundings, a closed tour is the best option

-If at some point you consider leaving the big city to visit the English countryside, the most charming villages of the island or the well-known universities of Oxford or Cambridge, the pocket will not be a problem if you do it with an organized excursion with a fixed price.
+If at some point you are thinking of leaving the big city to visit the English countryside, the most charming villages of the island or the well-known universities of Oxford or Cambridge, the pocket will not be a problem if you do it with an organized excursion with a fixed price.
 The best excursions are listed in this guide: 9 Best Day Trips from London.